haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/deployment/pipeline/technical-details.md

 As the diagram shows, we get configuration values in the following order:

-1. Environment variables, if they exist, override all other values.
+1. 环境变量, if they exist, override all other values.
 2. From the shared configuration files `env.php` and `config.php`.
    Values in `env.php` override values in `config.php`.
 3. From values stored in the database.